-Silvery blue Butterflies are small, iridescent blue butterflies found in North America and Canada including all of the BC coastal region.
+Silvery blue Butterflies are small, iridescent blue butterflies found in North America and Canada including the Pacific Northwest.

 The silvery blue is widespread in North America, found everywhere from Alaska to Florida and all of Canada.
 You can see them on all of Vancouver Island.

 Male silvery blues search for females as soon as they fly, after mating, the female will lay a single egg on buds of flowers or on new leaves.